asyncapi/generator/docs/template-development.md

 }
 ```

-The above example of a`template/index.js` file shows the generation process result.
-The user also receives an `asyncapi.md` file with hardcoded and dynamic (title of the application taken from AsyncAPI document) information.
+The above example of a `template/index.js` file shows the generation process result.
+The user also receives an `asyncapi.md` file with hardcoded and dynamic (application title from the AsyncAPI document) information.

 Every template must depend on the [`@asyncapi/generator-react-sdk` package](https://github.com/asyncapi/generator-react-sdk), which contains a template file's basic components.